dxyinme/Luka/README.md

 **deployment Keeper (server is unnecessary)**

-        confirm your port 10137 is free, client-coder can reference clientSample/WS.html
+        confirm your port 10137 is free

 #### start